Saurabhcoder-cloud/telegram_bot/README.md

 > **Using OpenRouter / DeepSeek.** Paste your `sk-or-…` key into `AI_API_KEY`.
 The bot automatically switches to the OpenRouter base URL and model defaults.
 For the free DeepSeek V3.1 tier we default to `AI_MODEL=deepseek/deepseek-chat-v3.1:free`, but you can override the slug if OpenRouter advertises a newer alias.
 Optionally customise `AI_REFERER` and `AI_TITLE` to match your deployment domain and product name, as OpenRouter requires these headers.

+## 🙅‍♀️ Admin panel availability

+This repository does **not** include an admin dashboard, front-end, or dedicated API route for managing bot operators.
+The only administrator-specific configuration is the optional `ADMIN_CHAT_ID` environment variable, which the bot uses to send startup and error notifications to a Telegram user or channel.
+If your deployment requires an admin interface, you will need to build or integrate one separately and provision its credentials through your own infrastructure (for example, a password manager or secrets vault).

 ## 🔗 API integration cheatsheet
 The bot relies on TaxHelp AI’s REST API.
 Below are representative payloads used in the workflows.